Bessy-Mukaria/itts_projects/README.md

 ## 🧠 Future Improvements

-- 🌍 Add multilingual support for caption-to-speech output
+- 🌍 Add more multilingual support for caption-to-speech output
-- 🧹 Clean up or auto-expire old audio files
-- 💡 Optional switch to Streamlit for richer interactivity
 - 🚀 Deploy with GPU acceleration for faster inference

 ---